lostthereal/6builders6tools/docs/Players/Advik555.md

 - mapart empire (period of inactivity)
 - cumgang
 - the legion
-- (many other clans too small to be noteable)
+- (many other clans too small to be notable)

 ### Previous clans
 - Cheese clan (*died*)